USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 Physical Effects Calculations
 -----------------------------
 Physical effects are calculated at the vehicle level for all calendar years included in the analysis.
 Vehicle_ID and VMT driven by the given vehicle are pulled from the VehicleAnnualData class.
-Vehicle attributes are pulled from VehicleFinal class.
+Vehicle attributes are pulled from Vehicle class.
 Fuel attributes are pulled from the OnroadFuel class which draws them from the onroad_fuels input file.

 Fuel Consumption
 ----------------